bktllr/llm_explainable_ai/README.md

 Attention: If you want to use this gradio app, you have to enter your huggingface-token in line 6 in the document "webui.py".

 The gradio app runs on a local and public url.
 Copy the public url into your browser to access the webui.

+## Copyright
+We acknowledge that a significant portion of the code in this GitHub repository is derived from research conducted by a research team around Alina Buss at the Technical University of Munich.
+The work of Alina Buss and her research team has served as the foundation for the development of this software and formed the basis for the corresponding paper.